discordjs/guide/guide/sharding/README.md

 manager.on('launch', (shard) => console.log(`Launched shard ${shard.id}`));
 ```

 The above code utilizes discord.js's sharding manager to spawn the recommended amount of shards for your bot.
 The recommended amount should be approximately 1,000 guilds per shard.
-When you provide the token here, you won't need to provide it in your `bot.js` file - but you will still need to call the login method.
-So you should have `client.login()` exactly as it appears here.
+Even though you provide the token here, you will still need to send it over to the main bot file in `client.login()`, so don't forget to do that.
 You can find the methods available for the ShardingManager class [here](https://discord.js.org/#/docs/main/master/class/ShardingManager).
 Though, you may not be making much use of this section, unlike the next feature we will explore, which you may learn about by clicking [this link](/sharding/basic-changes).